 Small Business Sunday, shortened to the hashtag #SBS on Twitter, was created by Theo Paphitis in October 2010.
-Theo is best known for appearing on Dragons Den on BBC Two.
-He is Chairman of Ryman Stationery plus Boux Avenue lingerie and Robert Dyas, as well as joint owner of Red Letter Days
+Theo is best known for appearing on Dragons' Den on BBC Two.
+He is Chairman of Ryman Stationery plus Boux Avenue lingerie, Robert Dyas and latest acquisition London Graphic Centre.

 Each week, Theo rewards small businesses that tweet him @TheoPaphitis and describe their businesses in one tweet including the all-important hashtag #SBS.
 Only tweets made in the time slot between 5.00 PM and 7.30 PM each Sunday count.

 Every Monday night at 8pm, Theo reviews and chooses his favourite lucky six who are then re-tweeted.
-As he has over 450,000 followers, this provides a massive boost to the chosen lucky businesses.
+As he has around 500k followers, this provides a massive boost to the chosen lucky businesses.

 The benefits range from increased Twitter followers, to positive media publicity and crucially for many, increased sales!
 Of course, none of this is guaranteed as it is largely down to perseverance and hard work.
 A smidgen of luck comes in handy.

 Theo says, "I admire people who have passion and energy.
 If you cannot bore your friends to death about your own small business then something is seriously wrong.
 I was struck by the number of business owners on Twitter who wanted to tell me about their new products and services.
 Small Business Sunday was born so that people have a specific time slot to tweet and can pitch their 'sell' directly to me.